mitmedialab/unhangout-old/INSTALLATION.md

     https://localhost:7777/auth/google/callback (swap out the hostname and port with whichever settings you use).

-  - ``UNHANGOUT_ADMIN_EMAILS`` is a list of email addresses which are granted "admin" status when they authenticate.
-(The server must be restarted and clients must re-login to change their admin status).
+  - ``UNHANGOUT_SUPERUSER_EMAILS`` is a list of email addresses which are granted "superuser" status when they authenticate.
+Use this to bootstrap the first superusers, but you can add more later via the web interface.
+    (The server must be restarted and clients must re-login to change their superuser status).
   - ``UNHANGOUT_REDIS_HOST`` and ``UNHANGOUT_REDIS_PORT`` are the host and port
     name for the installed redis.
 Defaults are ``localhost`` and ``6379``.
   - ``UNHANOGUT_REDIS_DB`` is an index number pointing to the redis database to use.
 By default, we use 0 for production.
 The unit tests use 1, and will destroy data there.
-  - ``UNHANGOUT_ADMIN_EMAILS`` is a list of email addresses which are granted admin status.
   - ``UNHANGOUT_HANGOUT_APP_ID`` is the Google app ID for our hangout gadget.
   - ``UNHANGOUT_USE_SSL``: if true, the server will run with SSL.
 We strongly recommend running the unhangout server with SSL, even in development (you